plone/buildout.coredev/docs/plips.rst

 A PLIP is just a ticket with a special template.
 To get started,
-`open a new ticket <https://dev.plone.org/newticket>`_ and select "PLIP" as the ticket type.
+open a new ticket on Github in the plone/Products.CMFPlone repository using a issuetemplate template by clicking the following link `http://issuetemplate.com/#/plone/Products.CMFPlone/PLIP`_.
+Try to fill all fields.
+If not all are applicable, leave some out.
+After submitting, select "enhancement" for the issues tag.
 A new ticket template will reload and you should plan to fill in all of the fields.

 When writing a PLIP,